From Community Giver to Business Seller: The Mindset Shift No One Talks About

 When your heart for service meets the reality of sustainable business

 I used to organize events for 1,000 people.
-We'd serve free lunches, hand out bags of groceries, provide resources, and send everyone home with hope and practical help.
-I was the community giver - the woman who showed up with solutions, no strings attached.
+We would serve free lunches, hand out bags of groceries, provide resources, and send everyone home with hope and practical help.
+I was the community giver.

-Fast forward to my first pop-up marketplace, and I'm asking people to pay $115 for my "Glow Boxes" and invest in my coaching services.
+Fast forward to my first pop-up marketplace, and I am asking people to pay $115 for my "Glow Boxes" and invest in my coaching services.

-If you're a purpose-driven entrepreneur making this same transition, this one's for you.
+If you are a purpose-driven entrepreneur making this same transition, this one is for you.

 My Detroit Days: The Giver Mindset

 Let me take you back to Detroit, where I spent years organizing large-scale domestic violence awareness events for my nonprofit organization, SAFE (Sisters Acquiring Financial Empowerment).
-These weren't small gatherings - we're talking 1,000-person events where everything was designed around giving.
+These were not small gatherings.
+We are talking 1,000-person events where everything was designed around giving.

 • Free lunch for everyone who attended